-The term “CAM” (Complementary and Alternative Medicine) was coined in the 1960s in order to distinguish traditional and natural (non-invasive) therapies from modern medicine.
+The term “CAM” (Complementary and Alternative Medicine) was coined in the 1960s in order to distinguish traditional and natural (non-invasive) therapies and traditional medicines from modern bio-medicine.
 CAM consists of therapeutic treatments that are different to those used in conventional healthcare.
-Other terms which are synonyms for CAM include: experience-based medicine; holistic medicine; natural medicine; other medicine; person-centred medicine and traditional medicine (TM).
+Other terms used include: experience-based medicine; holistic medicine; natural medicine; other medicine; person-centred medicine; naturopathy and traditional medicine (TM).

-CAM therapies are based on a holistic or ‘whole-person’ approach.
-This holistic model of healthcare is concerned with the relationship between health, stress and coping with hardship emotionally, mentally and physically.
-In practice, complementary/traditional therapy practitioners take account of factors such as living conditions; interpersonal relationships; mental, emotional and spiritual (value or meaning of life) health and life-styles which can impact a persons state of health and sense of well-being.
-As well as addressing the symptoms of a disease, CAM practitioners focus mainly on relieving contributing stress factors as far as possible and thereby, assist the body in the healing and regeneration it is naturally trying to achieve.
+CAM therapies are based on a holistic or ‘whole-of-life’ approach.
+This model of healthcare is concerned with the relationship between health, stress and coping with hardship emotionally, mentally and physically.
+In practice, CAM practitioners take account of the social determinants of health (SDH) such as living conditions, interpersonal relationships, mental, emotional, spiritual values (or meaning of life) and life-styles, which can affect a persons state of physical and mental health, their sense of general well-being.